Derek Armstrong (footballer): Managerial and coaching career

-Derek joined Fleetwood F.C., then in the Lancashire Combination for the 1966-67 season and he became player-manager in Fleetwood's inaugural 1968-69 season in the Northern Premier League.
+Derek joined Fleetwood F.C., then in the Lancashire Combination for the 1966–67 season and he became player-manager in Fleetwood's inaugural 1968–69 season in the Northern Premier League.
 He was there for 5 seasons and left after winning the Northern Premier League Cup beating Wigan Athletic in the semi-final, and Macclesfield Town in the final.
 He had coaching/manager positions with Chorley F.C., Netherfield A.F.C., Blackpool Mechanics, and Lancaster City before joining Allan Brown at Blackpool FC in the 1975–76 season as reserve coach.
 In 1979 he was moved to first-team coach for eight games when Jimmy Meadows had a short spell as manager before returning to coaching the reserves again when Bobby Collins joined the staff.
 In 1980 he worked for Notts County F.C. for a season, scouting upcoming opponents for the championships season in which Notts County were promoted to Div 1.

 In the United States, he became an assistant coach with Columbus Magic in Ohio in 1980, before moving to Nomads Soccer Club in La Jolla California in 1981.
 He became the first paid youth soccer coach in the United States when he joined the staff of the La Jolla Nomads.
 In 1986, Armstrong helped to found the San Diego Nomads in the new Western Soccer Alliance.
-The Nomads won the Western Soccer Alliance titles in 1987 and 1989, and were also runners-up to Fort Lauderdale Strikers in the 1989 National Professional Championship.
+The Nomads won the Western Soccer Alliance titles in 1987 and 1989.
+They were also runners-up to Fort Lauderdale Strikers in the 1989 National Professional Championship.
 In 2001 the Nomads were asked to manage the San Diego Flash franchise in the A-league by the league, the side under Armstrong reaching the play-offs.
-He continues to work for the Nomads, currently as Director of Coaching and Board Member.
+He continues to work for the Nomads, currently as director of coaching and board member.